NII-cloud-operation/CoursewareHub-LC_idp-proxy/README.md

    * idp-proxy.cer
      + Server certificte of IdP-Proxy issued by NII.
    * idp-proxy.chained.cer
-     + Authenticated server certificate of IdP-Proxy (Intermediate certificate + Server certificate).
+     + Authenticated server certificate of IdP-Proxy (Intermediate certificate + Server certificate).
    * idp-proxy.key
-     + Private key of IdP-Proxy.
+     + Private key of IdP-Proxy.
-2. Place 'idp-proxy.cer', 'idp-proxy.chained.cer', 'idp-proxy.ey' in arbitrary directory.
+2. Place 'idp-proxy.cer', 'idp-proxy.chained.cer', 'idp-proxy.ey' in arbitrary directory.

 ## Clone the repository of IdP-Proxy
 Make the clone of the repository of IdP-Proxy on GitHub.